 Short-term, high liquidity financial investments are readily convertible into a known amount of cash and subject to an insignificant risk of change in value.
-The Association has financial investments in Interbank Deposit (DI) and Bank Deposit Certificate (CDB) investment funds.
+The Association has financial investments in fixed income investment funds that pay based on Selic (Special Clearance and Escrow System) and Bank Deposit Certificates (CDB) at 100% of DI.